remyz17/odooghost/docs/index.md

 - **Holistic Instance Management**: With just a few commands, you can create, update, start, stop, and even delete Odoo instances straight from the CLI.

 ## Installation
-To kickstart your OdooGhost journey:
+To kickstart your OdooGhost journey: `pipx install odooghost`.
-1. Clone the repository: `git clone git@github.com:remyz17/odooghost.git`.
-2. Install the required packages: `poetry install`.

 ## Usage